Why walking alone isn't enough to prevent heart disease and what you need to do instead

 "Participants who engaged in a lighter exercise were the highest number to succumb to heart disease.
 This was unlike their counterparts who exercised more heavily, 62% of whom had not succumbed to premature death from heart disease," says Dr. Ormond.

-An important note is that higher intensity activities aren't necessarily high impact.
-So even if you need to do low-impact exercises for health reasons (or personal preference), you CAN push yourself and do higher-intensity exercise.
-The trick is finding one you like.
+An important note is that higher intensity activities aren't necessarily high impact workouts overall.
+So even if you need to do low-impact exercises for health reasons (or simply personal preference), you CAN push yourself and do higher-intensity exercise.
+The trick is finding training exercises you like and can repeat on a regular basis.

 Alright, it's time to up your game and blend light exercise with moderate and vigorous intensity exercises.
 Not sure which one you're doing?
 Take the talk test and look at our list of examples below.